 In Ontario, Canada, you can transfer ownership of your car tax-free to an eligible family member by submitting a sworn statement along with the relevant documents to Service Ontario.

 But who are the family members ‘eligible’ for the gift of the used motor vehicle?
-What is a sworn statement, and does it need to be notarized before it is sent?
+What is a sworn statement, and does it need to be notarized?
 What documents will you need if you want to give your used car to a family member?
 Read on to find out.

 Who Are the Family Members ‘Eligible’ for Gift of the Motor Vehicle?

 Family members eligible to be gifted your motor vehicle are the following:

 - Your spouse

 - Half siblings (siblings with a common parent)

 - Adopted siblings (siblings with a common parent through adoption)

 - Your parents-in-law

 - Your children, step-children, grandchildren, step-grandchildren, and children-in-law